open-webrtc-toolkit/owt-client-android/src/sample/README.md

 # Intel Collaboration Suite for WebRTC Android Samples

-## Run samples with Android Studio IDE
+## Run samples with Android Studio

+In order to run sample project in the release package, dependency files need to be imported first.

-    1. Open Android Studio
+    1. Open Android Studio and open the sample project by 'Open File or Project'.
-    2. Import sample project by "Open an existing Android Studio project"
-    3. Build and run samples

-## Run samples with Gradle in the console

-    > cd /path/to/dist/samples/folder
-    > ./gradlew assembleRelease

-You will get the apk file in build/outputs/apk folder.
-**NOTE** sample/libs that samples depend on are using Linux format softlinks, please change them when building on Windows.

-## Conference Sample

-Conference sample sends HTTP post requests to basic example server to fetch the token, then connects to Conference Server.
-After connecting to the Conference Server, it will be able to publish streams captured from a camera or subscribe streams from remote sides.
-By default, the sample subscribes mixed stream from conference server.
+    2. Import .aar dependencies by creating a new module 'Import .JAR/.AAR Package'.
+    3. Import libwebrtc.jar dependency by copying it into directory src/sample/utils/libs
+    4. Import .so dependencies by copying them into directory src/sample/utils/src/main/jniLibs.

 ### SSL/TLS